Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

 <a name="testing"></a>

-## Testing the CoffeePotDevice app with Device Explorer and IoT Hub Explorer
+## Testing the CoffeePotDevice app with Device Explorer

 You can test the CoffeePotDevice app a number of ways.